 Most cases of snoring, however, are not due to anything serious.
 But they can be nuisance!

-Being overweight can cause you to snore, as fat may be distributed around your neck and midriff, compressing your airways, pushing your diaphragm up and compressing the ribcage, leading to a reduction in lung capacity4.
+Being overweight can cause you to snore, as fat may be distributed around your neck and midriff, compressing your airways, pushing your diaphragm up and compressing the ribcage, leading to a reduction in lung capacity.3

 If you are overweight and this is causing you to snore, try to lose weight by following a balanced diet, cutting down on unhealthy snacks and taking part in more regular exercise.

-Drinking alcoholDrinking alcohol before bed time can relax your throat muscles and decrease your defences against obstructions to your airways and so can make you snore5.
+Drinking alcohol before bedtime can relax your throat muscles and decrease your defences against obstructions to your airways and so can make you snore.

-Try to cut down on your alcohol consumption by limiting your drinks to no more than 14 units each week, spread over three days.If you would like to cut down on your alcohol intake, you might also like to try to have a few alcohol-free days each week6.
+Try to cut down on your alcohol consumption by limiting your drinks to no more than 14 units each week, spread over three days.

-Sleeping on your side is the best position to sleep in if you want to reduce your snoring as this reduces the compression of your airways8.
+Sleeping on your side is the best position to sleep in if you want to reduce your snoring as this reduces the compression of your airways.6